 DNA testing for inflammation has allowed researchers and medical providers to learn which genetic differences, or SNPs, cause or influence problematic regulatory mechanisms.
 For example, if the CTLA4 gene is not functioning properly, T cells will continue to come to the inflamed area, causing chronic inflammation, which eventually causes long term damage to the area.
+The AOC1 gene mutation can speak to one's poor ability to break down external histamine.
 Genetic testing for inflammation allows providers to deal with unregulated inflammation by understanding where the problem lies.

 While vitamin D deficiency does not leave a patient with obvious symptoms, it has been linked to significant immune weakness and increased risk of cancer.
 It has also been linked to bone loss and an increased risk of cognitive decline and mood disorders.
 With so much on the line and no obvious symptoms to identify, why not take a vitamin D deficiency test?

 The genetic marker, VDR Taq, is activated by vitamin D. VDR either activates or deactivates the production of protein by the cell.
 Vitamin D testing can inform whether or not your cells are receiving the proper instructions from your genes at the proper time.